rmMinusR/RapidRomTester/README.md

 Load a ROM using > rom {filepath}.
 Works with raw game dumps or ZIPs.

 Load a core (DLL) using > core {filepath}.
 Alternatively a folder may be used to iterate through each usable core--see > batch for details.
+If using a folder, it MUST end in a backslash, otherwise Rapid ROM Tester will think it's a file.

 To launch a single test environment, simply type > go.
 To launch multiple, use > batch, which will iterate through all loaded cores.
 Be aware that > batch will, for each: > go then > wiki add